Millendo Therapeutics Inc. (MLND) and Cellectar Biosciences Inc. (NASDAQ:CLRB) Contrasting side by side | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of Millendo Therapeutics Inc. are 7.8 and 7.8.
-Competitively, Cellectar Biosciences Inc. has 5 and 5 for Current and Quick Ratio.
-Millendo Therapeutics Inc.’s better ability to pay short and long-term obligations than Cellectar Biosciences Inc.
+The Current Ratio of Millendo Therapeutics Inc. is 7.8 while its Quick Ratio stands at 7.8.
+The Current Ratio of rival Cellectar Biosciences Inc. is 5 and its Quick Ratio is has 5.
+Millendo Therapeutics Inc. is better equipped to clear short and long-term obligations than Cellectar Biosciences Inc.

 Analyst Recommendations

-The next table highlights the shown recommendations and ratings for Millendo Therapeutics Inc. and Cellectar Biosciences Inc.
+Millendo Therapeutics Inc. and Cellectar Biosciences Inc. Ratings and Recommendations are available in the next table.

 |Sell Ratings